-On May 2, 2022, a motion to disband the FDC was brought before GFC (the "2022 Motion").
-The 2022 motion included proposed changes to the APC Terms of Reference and the Terms of Reference for the GFC Committee on the Learning Environment.
-Members discussed the cancellation of FDC meetings, the difficulties in constituting and situating committees that had very little work to do, the importance of GFC weighing in on facilities related matters, and the authority of the Vice-President (Facilities and Operations) related to space management.
+The 2022 Motion included proposed changes to the APC Terms of Reference and the Terms of Reference for the GFC Committee on the Learning Environment.
+Members discussed the cancellation of FDC meetings, the difficulties in constituting and situating committees that had very little work to do, the importance of GFC weighing in on facilities related matters, and the authority of the Office of the Vice-President (Facilities and Operations) related to space management.

-GFC Members debated a proposed amendment to the motion and there was a significant amount of uncertainty expressed by members so the decision was made to table the item.
+GFC members debated a proposed amendment to the motion and there was a significant amount of uncertainty expressed by members so the decision was made to table the item.